natibek/localgit/README.md

 # localgit

-Command line tool for managing local git repository clones.
+Command line tool for managing all local git repository clones simultaneously.
 It includes `status`, `pull`, `push`, and `log` commands which have similar functionalities as their `git` counterparts but affect all/specified local repositories.

 To always ignore specific repositories or whole directories when using localgits, you can add them to environmental variables `LOCALGIT_EXCLUDE_REPO` and `LOCALGIT_EXCLUDE_DIR`.
 These environmental variables are `;` separated strings.
 Any local repository clone with a name matching one found in `LOCALGIT_EXCLUDE_REPO` and any local repository clone found within any of the directories in `LOCALGIT_EXCLUDE_DIR` will not be affected/checked by `localgit`.